Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/09/measuring-developer-productivity.md

 ## What you should actually do

 Firstly, I don't think you should be following the advice in the McKinsey article.
-It is a great pitch, with enough substance to fool the target audience, who I suspect are the very C-suite folks who they describe as not knowledgeable enough to assess software delivery performance.
+It is a great pitch, with enough substance to fool the target audience, who are the very C-suite folks who they describe as *not knowledgeable enough to assess software delivery performance*.

 Instead, clear your head and return to the long-running research.
 Listen to folks like [Dr. Nicole Forsgren](https://nicolefv.com/), and [DORA](https://dora.dev/).
-Build a muscle for reading research (including the method) and dive into statistics to understand some of the trip hazards.
+Check out the [developer thriving framework](https://www.pluralsight.com/resources/blog/business-and-leadership/developer-thriving-framework-white-paper) by Cat Hicks PhD, Carol Lee PhD, and Morgan Ramsey and published on Pluralsight Flow.
+Build a muscle for reading research (including the method), dive into statistics to understand some of the trip hazards, and validate the findings in your own context.
 David Spiegelhalter and Tim Harford have great books on statistics.

 I have a free white paper on [measuring Continuous Delivery and DevOps](https://octopus.com/whitepapers/measuring-continuous-delivery-and-devops) that explains different types and levels of measurement and how to avoid unintended consequences of a measurement system.
 It talks about different measurement techniques and provides other ways to find *inspiration for improvements*, like the statements of Continuous Delivery.